-- The uptake and manufacturing of electric buses (e-buses); - Lithium ion battery manufacturing; and - Local manufacturing of private vehicles and components for the export, and later domestic, markets.
+- Uptake and manufacturing of electric buses (e-buses); - Lithium ion battery manufacturing; and - Local manufacturing of private vehicles and components for the export, and later domestic, markets.

-Additional markets that are affected (directly or indirectly) by the emerging market of EVs, but are not discussed in this report, include:
+Additional markets that are affected (directly or indirectly) by the emerging market for EVs, but are not discussed in this report, include:

-- the impact of electric vehicles on liquid fuel dynamics;

-- grid impacts of electric vehicles;

-- the role of electric vehicles in energy storage;

-- electric mobility as a service

-- autonomous electric vehicles; and

-new models of vehicle ownership and the role that commercial banks can play in the market.
+- the impact of electric vehicles on liquid fuel dynamics; - grid impacts of electric vehicles; - the role of electric vehicles in energy storage; - autonomous electric vehicles; and - new models of vehicle ownership and the role that commercial banks can play in the market.

-In what follows, this report provides potential investors and businesses with an overview of the state of the South African EV market (Section 3).
+In what follows, this report provides potential investors and businesses with an overview of the state of the South African EV market (Section 3.).
 It then highlights market drivers (Section 3.7), market barriers (Section 3.8), relevant policies and regulations (Section 4), and emerging opportunities in the South African EV market (Section 5).
-The sections that follow highlight finance and incentives (Section 6), and the case for the Western Cape as a greentech hub for Africa (Section 7).
+The subsequent sections highlight finance and incentives (Section 6), and the case for the Western Cape as a greentech hub for Africa (Section 7).
 Section 8 outlines GreenCape's work and the opportunities for investors across the South African and Western Cape green economy.